18F/tts-buy-identity-proofing/README.md

 ### How to respond

-We can only commit to reviewing those responses submitted through the Google Form, linked above.
+We can only commit to reviewing those responses submitted through the Google Form, linked above, or via email to alberto.munoz@gsa.gov.

 ## Contents